An Introduction to my Progress Bars

 I tend to work on a lot of different things at once when I edit, so I do between 4-5 edits before I hand the project over to my agent or editor.

-This is the edit my Publisher gives me.
-It's the last round where I can make significant changes.
-When it's at 0% it means that I have handed over my manuscript and it is no longer in my hands.
+This is the edit my Publisher OR Agent gives me.
+The Publisher Edit it the last round where I can make significant changes.
+When these categories are at 0% it means that I have handed over my manuscript to my agent or publisher and that it is no longer in my hands.

 READY FOR PRINT